 Brainstorming is not without its detriments, though.

 In some cases, brainstorming might turn into a disorganized mess.
-With little structure, the group can easily veer off task.
+With little structure, the group can easily veer off task talking about alternative solutions.

 Additionally, some people argue that brainstorming does little to elicit plausible, creative ideas while increasing the likelihood of groupthink.
-In other words, the group might settle on an early idea suggestion and become fixated on it rather than continuing to share new ideas for solving the problem at hand.
+In other words, the group might come to a final decision based on an early idea suggestion and become fixated on it rather than continuing to share new ideas for solving the problem at hand.

 However, despite a few concerns with this method, many groups find it to be an excellent way to get the group involved in the process.

-Using this technique, questionnaires are sent to each member of the group.
+Using the Delphi Technique, individuals come up with their own ideas and questionnaires are sent to each member of the group.
 Additional questionnaires may be sent, if necessary, depending on the results of the first round of questions.

 The purpose of the questionnaires is to solicit feedback from each group member.
 Since this is an anonymous type of decision-making, one of the benefits is that members typically feel more comfortable offering their honest and complete opinions of the issue at hand.
 Additionally, the anonymity that the questionnaires provide often results in much more creative and novel ideas.